sbcgua/ajson/docsite/docs/70-mapping.md

   endmethod.
 ```

-A realistic use case would be converting an external API result, which are often camel-cased (as this is very common in java-script world), and then converting it into abap structure:
+A realistic use case would be converting an external API result, which are often camel-cased (as this is very common in java-script world), and then converting it into ABAP structure:

 ```abap
   data: